 Rooney Mara, a new Interdit…

-Rooney Mara is a very talented American actress (like Audrey Hepburn).
+Rooney Mara is a very talented actress (like Audrey Hepburn).
 In 2011, Mara had a career breakthrough when she portrayed Lisbeth Salander, the title character in David Fincher’s The Girl with the Dragon Tattoo, based on Stieg Larsson’s Millennium book series.
 She received critical acclaim for her performance and was nominated for an Academy Award for Best Actress and a Golden Globe Award for Best Actress in a Motion Picture – Drama.
 In 2013, she starred in the thriller Side Effects, the independent drama Ain’t Them Bodies Saints and the acclaimed sci-fi romantic drama, Her.
 The following year, she starred in the adventure drama film Trash (2014).
 In 2015, she garnered further critical acclaim for her performance in Todd Haynes’ romantic drama Carol, for which she tied for the Best Actress Award at the 2015 Cannes Film Festival, and received nominations for the Golden Globe Award for Best Actress in a Motion Picture – Drama, SAG Award, BAFTA Award and Academy Award for Best Supporting Actress.

-The film industry tend to compare Rooney Mara as the new Audrey Hepburn.
+The film industry tends to compare Rooney Mara as the new Audrey Hepburn.
 Hepburn’s longtime relationship with Hubert de Givenchy (he made many of the clothes she wore in her films and elsewhere) is the stuff of fashion legend and launched the phenomenon of the Little Black Dress.
 Mara’s signature look is shaping up to be a striking Little Black Dress, often paired with dramatic red lipstick.
 It is not surprising that Givenchy has chosen Rooney Mara to be the new face of the L’Interdit relaunch.

 More than 60 years later after the launch of the original Givenchy L’Interdit, it is the creative work of three perfumers who allowed a new chapter for the iconic fragrance: Dominique Ropion, Anne Flipo and Fanny Bal.
 The interest of this fragrance is for sure its olfactory structure.
 There is a delightful contrast between a bright and feminine white floral bouquet made of Tuberose, Jasmine and Orange Blossom, and an intense woody foundation of Patchouli and Vetiver.

 Last but not least, the fragrance flacon is a tribute to the original one, bringing the classicism of Givenchy towards a more contemporary line.
 It is probably one of the most beautiful launches this year, revisiting a great story of passion and freedom.
-L’Interdit is based on the foundation myth of the Givenchy brand and remind ourselves that daring is not a problem, it is a quality.
+L’Interdit is based on the foundation myth of the Givenchy brand and reminds ourselves that daring is not a problem, it is a quality.